-The Middleburg Barn, built in 2017 is our newest addition to the remarkable legacy of Fox Chase Farm located in Loudoun County’s hunt country.
-Built with a tradition of preservation and conservation in mind, we designed a space that is both beautiful as well as functional and is perfectly at home in the beautiful landscape of Middleburg.
+The Middleburg Barn, is our newest addition to the remarkable legacy of Fox Chase Farm located in Loudoun County’s hunt country.
+Designed and named by Maureen Hanley and built with a tradition of preservation and conservation in mind, it’s a space that is both beautiful as well as functional and is perfectly at home in the stunning landscape of Middleburg.

-Our Southern yellow pine structure features an abundance of natural light, barn doors and 60-foot ceilings that give the space an open and airy feeling.
-The natural light highlights the stunning architecture, showcasing the perfect blend of rustic and sophistication.
-A covered front porch is perfect for when you want to take in the landscape leading to the barn.
-A second covered back porch allows you to look out over the beauty of Loudoun’s hunt country.
+The barn features an abundance of natural light, barn doors and 60-foot ceilings that give the space an open and airy feeling.
+The natural light highlights the stunning architecture, showcasing the perfect blend of rustic, juxtaposed with sophistication.
+Covered front porches on both sides for when you want to take in the landscape leading to the barn or to look out over the beauty of Loudoun’s hunt country.

-When the sun goes down, Swarovski crystal chandeliers and two state-of-the-art custom uplighting system offer variable types of illumination, capable of transforming the barn from a candlelit intimate space to an elegant bash with various colored lights to fit the mood.
+When the sun goes down, two jaw dropping Swarovski crystal chandeliers glitter above with a state-of-the-art custom ambient lighting system offer variable types of illumination, capable of transforming the barn from a candlelit intimate space to an elegant bash with various colored lights to fit the mood.

 The barn is fully heated and air conditioned, seats up to 400 guests or 700 theatre style an offers plentiful parking.
 Whether you are hosting a film festival, charity dinner, corporate event or wedding, this venue is perfect for anyone who wants a sophisticated event evocative of the spirit of hunt country with the comforts of today.